Sump Pump Check Valve

 Discharge size

 Measure the drain lines and check the sump pump manufacturer's sheet to determine the right size for the discharge line.
-The check valve may not fit correctly on the line if the wrong size is chosen for the valve.
+If the wrong size is chosen, the check valve may not fit correctly on the line.

 Water pressure and head height